NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If DepthBelowGrade not provided, defaults to zero for foundation types without walls.
          For foundation types with walls, DepthBelowGrade is ignored as the slab's position relative to grade is determined by the ``FoundationWall/DepthBelowGrade`` value(s).
   .. [#] SystemIdentifier only required if ExteriorHorizontalInsulation is provided.
+  .. [#] Exterior horizontal insulation (sometimes called wing or skirt insulation) is typically used `in colder regions with frost-susceptible soils to prevent the slab from heaving <https://framebuildingnews.com/below-grade-insulation-part-1/>`_.
   .. [#] InsulationWidth only required if InsulationSpansEntireSlab=true is not provided.
   .. [#] InsulationSpansEntireSlab=true only required if InsulationWidth is not provided.
   .. [#] If GapInsulationRValue not provided, defaults to 5.0 if there is under slab (horizontal) insulation, otherwise 0.0.